Candice Huffine's Lingerie Line Is Size-Inclusive And So, So Sexy

 “We have expanded sizing everywhere we could immediately, as availability for all is something that Fortnight and myself are very passionate about,” she told HuffPost.
 “We are taking extra time to engineer additional sizes, specifically in the bras, to ensure amazing fit and perfection!
 Lingerie is very scientific and everything should be right for something we wear so close to our body with an important job to do.
 So more to come in due time, naturally.”

 Take all our money.
-Check out more of the collection below, and visit Fortnight to shop.
+Check out more of the collection below, and visit Fortnight or Journelle to shop.